 |

-He is President of Thorsten Consulting Group, Inc. Order Jim's new book - "Controller as Business Manager" Published by the AICPA. controller as business manager - jim lindell - thorsten consulting group - AICPA QuicksearchArchivesCategoriesSyndicate This BlogBlog AdministrationNetworked Blogs |
+He is President of Thorsten Consulting Group, Inc. Order Jim's book - "Controller as Business Manager". controller as business manager - jim lindell - thorsten consulting group QuicksearchCategoriesSyndicate This BlogBlog AdministrationNetworked Blogs |